 Therapy typically comes in the form of counseling, either for the individual or within the relationship unit.
 The goal of therapy is to first, acknowledge the codependent behavior.
 Then to understand the destructive effects it has upon both parties.

 It is important to improve communication, establish healthier boundaries, and begin implementing behaviors that will be supportive to a healthy relationship.

 For the codependent, therapy delves deep into the original issues, often stemming from childhood, that drive their current destructive behaviors.
 The need to recognize and be at peace with their own feelings and needs becomes the foundation of being able to say no to codependent behaviors.

 It is our encouragement to associates, families and loved ones of addicted individuals to contact an addiction specialist about the most beneficial ways to support one going through recovery.
 Both the addict and the codependent should seek help in order to establish healthy relationships.

 “There are almost as many definitions of codependency as there are experiences that represent it.” – Melody Beattie

-A New Outlook Counseling services stands ready to help.
-Help those struggling with addiction and those who love them through the sometimes-turbulent waters of recovery.
-With four offices across the Denver metro area, getting help is easier than ever.
+A New Outlook Counseling Services stands ready to help.
+Help those struggling with addiction and those who love them through the sometimes turbulent waters of recovery.
+With offices IN the Denver metro area, getting help is easier than ever.
 The Healing Begins Here.